tarekfb/csharp-challenges/README.md

 ## 4. Loops
 - Print numbers 1 to 10 using a `for` loop.
 - Print even numbers from 2 to 20 using a `while` loop.
 - Print "Hello" 5 times using a `do-while` loop.
+Also print the iteration you are currently on.
 - Don't use `foreach` for this task.

 **Knowledge:** `for`, `while`, `do-while`